-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite o f Lecture Tutorial Practical/ Practice the course (if any) ENVIRONMENTAL AND E ARTH SURFACE PROCESSES 4 2 0 2 Class X II pass NIL
+Course title & Code Credits Credit distribution of the Eligibility Pre-

+course criteria requisite o f

+Lecture Tutorial Practical/ the course

+Practice (if any)

+ENVIRONMENTAL 4 2 0 2 Class X II NIL

+AND E ARTH pass

+SURFACE

+PROCESSES

-•Introduce students to the basic structure and composition of the Earth •Explore various surface processes and their impact on and role in living systems •Analyse interactive processes in the inner as well as outer Earth's surface
+- •Introduce students to the basic structure and composition of the Earth - •Explore various surface processes and their impact on and role in living systems - •Analyse interactive processes in the inner as well as outer Earth's surface

-After this course. students will be able to learn the following skills. •Acquire environmental field mapping skills to identify rocks, landforms, soils, and minerals near-surface processes •Analyse surface and and products: •Develop the current status of earth's processes while correlating it with global changes through time.
+After this course, students will be able to learn the following skills.

-•Correlate landform and environmental conditions based on the evolution of the earth •Relate and interpret the geological history of an area based on rock analyses •Use satellite data to interpret Earth's geology or landscape
+- •Acquire environmental field mapping skills to identify rocks, landforms, soils, and minerals - •Analyse surface and near-surface processes and products; - •Develop the current status of earth's processes while correlating it with global changes through time. - •Correlate landform and environmental conditions based on the evolution of the earth - •Relate and interpret the geological history of an area based on rock analyses - •Use satellite data to interpret Earth's geology or landscape